rescript-react-native/rescript-react-native.github.io/docs/usage.md

 yarn re:watch
 ```

-As soon as `.re` files are being compiled to `.bs.js`, you can either start the
+As soon as `.res` files are being compiled to `.bs.js`, you can either start the
 project on _iOS Simulator_ (included in _Xcode_) or an Android Emulator (if you
 are unfamiliar with _Android Studio_, you might be interested by
 [Genymotion](https://www.genymotion.com)).